“On the day that you were born,

 and decided to create a dream come true.”“(They Long to Be) Close to You” by The Carpenters

 According to the cosmic grapevine, I met my demise in a previous life by drowning.
-The details of my acquatic mishap weren’t revealed by the medium, but given that 3-year-old me nearly drowned in this life when I sunk to the bottom of our backyard swimming pool during a family birthday party, it seems I’m destined to explore the deep ends of life.
+The medium didn’t offer much detail about my aquatic mishap, but considering that three-year-old me nearly drowned in this life—sinking to the bottom of our backyard pool during a family birthday party—it’s fair to say I’ve spent some time in the deep end.

 Through the looking glass.

-It was with a mixture of curiosity and skepticism when my now-husband—the one who patiently endures my nighttime antics—and I sat down with a psychic at the Western Fair in 1999.
-The idea of peeking into past lives we might have lived or catching a glimpse of what our future might hold was also irresistibly intriguing.
-It felt a bit like watching a good thriller unfold—except we were the main characters, and the plot was, well, pretty vague.
+It was with a mixture of curiosity and skepticism that my now-husband—the one who patiently endures my nighttime antics—and I sat down with a psychic at the Western Fair in 1999.
+The idea of peeking into past lives or glimpsing at what our future might hold was intriguing to me.
+It felt a bit like watching a good thriller unfold—except we were the main characters, and the plot was, well, delightfully vague.

 I wonder if my grandmother felt the same curiosity when, in 1935, she also visited a fortune-teller.
 Or maybe she was just seeking a little hope in uncertain times.
-Among the vague predictions she also received, the psychic told her that she’d have three children: two boys and one girl.
-For all the ones of you reading this, you will recall that she ended up with eight children.🤷
+Among the ambiguous predictions she also received, one stood out: the psychic told her she’d have three children: two boys and one girl.
+For all the ones of you reading this, you will recall that she ended up with eight. 🤷♀️

 Belief in psychics is often chalked up to chance or deception.
-But there’s something undeniably fun and alluring about the idea of uncovering new truths about ourselves, even if through an unconventional lens.
-These glimpses invite us to reflect on who we are and how we fit into the greater story of life.
+But there’s something fun about uncovering new truths about ourselves, even if through an unconventional lens.
+These glimpses invite us to reflect—not just on who we are, but who we might become and how we how we fit into the greater story of life.

-That said, while psychics can be entertaining, the real revelations about who we are don’t come from someone else’s predictions.
-They come from the lives we live, the moments that challenge us, and the roles that transform us.
-For me, that moment came when I became a mother.
+But the real revelations?
+They don’t come from cards or crystal balls.
+They come from the lives we lead, the moments that challenge us, and the roles that transform us.

 Me, myself and I.